 Please scroll past the photos to access recent field camp reports.

-In May 2015, CSM geophysics students returned to the Pagosa Springs, Colorado area for a fourth year.
-Approximately 70 students, faculty, staff, and industry partners collected and processed data with the goal of characterizing the geothermal system of the Chromo area.
-Thank you, Pagosa Springs and Chromo, for another great field camp experience!
+In May 2016, CSM geophysics students returned to the Pagosa Springs, Colorado area for a fifth year.
+Approximately 55 students, faculty, staff, and industry partners collected and processed data with the goal of characterizing the geothermal system of the Chromo area.
+Thank you, Pagosa Springs, for another great field camp experience!

 STEM outreach to local students:

 Please click on the report covers below to view the full field camp reports: